How To Reverse Hair Loss From Medication

 Anagen is the active growth phase of the hair, where cells divide quickly to promote new hair growth.
 Telogen is the resting phase, which lasts around 3 to 4 months before hair shedding.
 In drug-induced anagen effluvium, you will notice hair loss within days or weeks of taking the drug.
 In telogen effluvium, hair loss becomes prominent after 2-4 months of taking the drug or starting treatment.

 Out of these two, telogen effluvium is the most common drug-induced hair loss.
 The severity of your hair loss depends on the type of drug you are taking.
-Let’s find out what types of medicines may cause hair loss.
+Let’s find out about the types of medications that cause hair loss.

 Types of Medication That Causes Hair Loss